In this blog you will read about what you can do about bedwetting as a child or adult. We list the facts and myths about bedwetting for you.

 What is bedwetting anyway?

-Bedwetting is medically termed nycturia or nocturia is a common sleep disorder in children and adults.
+Bedwetting is medically termed nycturia or nocturia and is a common sleep disorder in children and adults.
 It is not only very annoying, but also often leads to social anxiety and sleep problems.
 Fortunately, there are now many ways to treat bedwetting.

 What are the causes of bedwetting in adults?